 Remember, it’s been less than 2 years since ChatGPT was released—we’re in the early days.
 So far, the application of Gen AI for cybersecurity has focused on making sophisticated tools easier to use and reduces the number of false-positive alerts.
 However, those vendor-specific applications primarily benefit those organizations that can already afford to purchase, implement, and maintain these tools.

-Implementing Gen AI Across Different Cybersecurity Tools
+Implementing Agentic AI Across Different Cybersecurity Tools

 Currently, Gen AI applied to high-end cybersecurity tools is like adding autonomous driving capabilities to brand-new BMWs.
 It’s nice, but not really helpful for most people.
 What if you could retrofit many types of older cars with autonomous driving technology?
-That’s where Gen AI will have the most impact when applied to the existing tools that organizations already have in place.
+That’s where agentic AI will have the most impact when applied to the existing tools that organizations already have in place.

-How Fast Can Gen AI Transform Cybersecurity?
+How Fast Can Agentic AI Transform Cybersecurity?

 Ease of Deployment